awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-gamelift-script-s3location.md

 ## Properties<a name="aws-properties-gamelift-script-s3location-properties"></a>

 `Bucket`  <a name="cfn-gamelift-script-s3location-bucket"></a>
-An S3 bucket identifier\.
+An Amazon S3 bucket identifier\.
 This is the name of the S3 bucket\.
-GameLift currently does not support uploading from S3 buckets with names that contain a dot \(\.\)\.
+GameLift currently does not support uploading from Amazon S3 buckets with names that contain a dot \(\.\)\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`